saint2706/Pro-g-rammingChallenges4/README.md

 #### OpenAI Gym DQN Trainer

-Reinforcement learning experiments now live in [`Artificial Intelligence/OpenAI Gym/`](./Artificial%20Intelligence/OpenAI%20Gym/).
+Reinforcement learning experiments now live in [`challenges/Artificial Intelligence/OpenAI Gym/`](./Artificial%20Intelligence/OpenAI%20Gym/).
 The folder ships a reproducible CartPole DQN baseline built on Stable-Baselines3 with command-line flags for training and evaluation, checkpointing, deterministic seeding, and a binary-free heuristic for quick checks.